19hours/sg-statutes/Acts/Residential Property Act.md

 “converted society” means any Singapore society which, being the owner of an estate or interest in any residential property, whether purchased or acquired before, on or after 11th September 1973 ceases to be a Singapore society and becomes a society within the meaning of this Act on or after 1st October 19762, by reason of its —

-(a) admitting, allowing or having as a member any individual who is not a citizen or any society, the majority of whose members are not citizens or all of whose trustees are not citizens or trust companies registered under the Trust Companies Act [Cap.
-336]; or
+(a) admitting, allowing or having as a member any individual who is not a citizen or any society, the majority of whose members are not citizens or all of whose trustees are not citizens or trust companies licensed under the Trust Companies Act 2005; or

-(b) appointing as a trustee either a member who is not a citizen or a company which is not a trust company registered under the Trust Companies Act;
+(b) appointing as a trustee either a member who is not a citizen or a company which is not a trust company licensed under the Trust Companies Act 2005;

 2Date on which this Act was published in theGazette.